Skip to content

 • Dortmund has the tallest Christmas tree in Germany, a full 45 meters, and it is a fabulous experience to see when the lights are switched on.

-• Drachenfels castle has a beautiful one in and around the castle grounds.
+• Drachenfels Castle has a beautiful one in and around the castle grounds.

-• Düsseldorf – several markets around the city that are worth visiting. the huge Christmas tree in the Altstadt is apparently a gift from Norway each year.
+• Düsseldorf – several markets around the city that are worth visiting.
+The huge Christmas tree in the Altstadt is apparently a gift from Norway each year.

 • Gronau has a small market that is only for one weekend